 We intend to continue to structure our compensation programs to attract, retain and motivate executives and investment professionals of the highest level of quality and effectiveness.
-We are focused on rewarding the types of performance that increase long-term shareholder value, including growing our assets under management, retaining investors in the Sprott funds, developing new investor relationships, improving operational efficiency and managing risks.
-In order to improve our ability to retain talent and to further align the interest of employees and those of our shareholders, as noted above, the Corporation established the Option Plan, to attract, retain and motivate our employees while aligning their interests with that of our shareholders.
-Grants of options pursuant to the Option Plan are approved by the Board upon the recommendation of the GSN Committee.
-See "Securities Authorized for Issuance Under Equity Compensation Plans - Equity Compensation Plan Information as at December 31, 2022 - Option Plan".
-In 2011, we introduced the EPSP and EIP whereby a portion of the bonus allocated to certain employees are paid by way of Common Shares or other forms of equity compensation such as restricted share units ("RSUs").
+We are focused on rewarding the types of performance that increase long-term shareholder value, including growing our assets under management, retaining investors in the Corporation's funds, developing new investor relationships, improving operational efficiency and managing risks.
+In 2011, we introduced the EPSP and EIP whereby a portion of the bonus allocated to certain employees are paid by way of Common Shares or other forms of equity compensation such as RSUs.
 The Common Shares are either purchased in the open market or issued from treasury in the case of the EIP and are available to the relevant employees over a specified vesting period.
 When considering grants pursuant to the EPSP and the EIP, an appropriate portion of the bonus is allocated to equity compensation to incentivize and to better align the interests of the employees with those of the shareholders.
+Prior to 2023, the Corporation established the Option Plan, however, the Board determined to move away from the granting of Options in 2023 in order to focus on full value awards encouraging long-term commitment of executives and investment professionals, including retention, and the Corporation did not seek renewal of unallocated Options under the Option Plan.
+Accordingly, no Options are expected to be granted under the Option Plan on a go forward basis.